I have come in order that you might have life - life in all its fullness (John 10:10)

 Planning and delivery

-We aim to give pupils an outstanding learning experience in every lesson.
+We aim to give students an outstanding learning experience in every lesson.
 In an outstanding lesson teachers should follow the Discipline for Learning policy and plan lessons which:

 - have high expectations

-- provide pace and challenge for all pupils
+- provide pace and challenge for all students

 - are informed by prior learning